intelligentplant/AppStoreConnect.Adapters/docs/tutorials/mqtt-adapter/README.md

 In Visual Studio, create a new project named `MqttAdapter` using the `Industrial App Store Connect Adapter Host` template by following the instructions [here](/src/DataCore.Adapter.Templates).

-You can choose to target .NET 7 or .NET 6 (the latest version and current long-term support versions at time of writing).
+You can choose to target .NET 7 or .NET 6 (the latest version and current long-term support version respectively at time of writing).
 You can accept the default values for all other settings; they can be changed in code later if desired.

 # Configure App Store Connect